 We use three sources of information: administrative records from PES and PAE and an individual survey.
 Data from PES provides information about jobseekers' socioeconomic characteristics; and, characteristics of the job offers, such as the number of offers, occupational category, and offered salary.
 Records from PAE allow us to identify the program's beneficiaries.
 These two administrative datasets are merged with an individual telephone survey applied to jobseekers registered in PES in the period between January 2015 and June 2017.
-The survey provides information regarding the employment characteristics of jobseekers at the time of their registration in the program and at the time of the survey (between November 2017 and February 2018).
+The survey provides information regarding the employment characteristics of jobseekers at the time of their registration in the program and at the time of the survey (between December 2017 and February 2018).

 Our results show that PAE increases the probabilities of employment in 9 percentage points (pp) and of formal employment in 4 pp, and earnings in 9 percent.
 We also find evidence of heterogeneous effects.
-The effect of PAE on the probabilities of employment and formal employment are larger for adults and for those with tertiary education.
+The effects of PAE on the probabilities of employment and formal employment are larger for adults and for those with tertiary education.
 Regarding gender differences, we find that relative to men, PAE has larger effects on women's probability of having formal jobs and earnings.
 The effect of PAE on earnings is also larger for adults than for youths.
 Moreover, we find evidence that while the effects of PAE on employment and formality seem to be larger in the short-term, the one on earnings seems to increase over time.
 Finally, a cost-benefit analysis reinforces the positive returns of PAE over future individual labor outcomes.

-&lt;sup>1 Following the national regulation of Bolivia (Law 342), we define youth as those younger than 29.
+1 Following the national regulation of Bolivia (Law 342), we define youth as those younger than 29.

 This paper contributes to the scarce empirical literature about the effectiveness of ALMP different than training in LAC.
-In their metanalysis, Card et al. (2017) find that, in LAC, none program estimates correspond to intermediation services, only 3 percent to employment subsidies, and 97 percent to training programs.
-Similarly, Escudero et al. (2018) find only one published evaluation of an employment subsidy program (Galasso et al., 2004) and one of an intermediation service (Dammert et al., 2015) in the region.
+In their metanalysis, Card et al. (2017) find that, in LAC, no program estimates correspond to intermediation services, only 3 percent to employment subsidies, and 97 percent to training programs.2 Similarly, Escudero et al. (2018) find only one published evaluation of an employment subsidy program (Galasso et al., 2004) and one of an intermediation service (Dammert et al., 2015) in the region.
 Thus, our paper is one of the first evaluations of a program combining an intermediation service, a wage subsidy, and a job experience in a formal firm in LAC.
-Our contribution is even more substantial if we consider that, although the importance of ALMP in Bolivia, there is no evidence about the effectiveness of such policies in the country (Card et al., 2017).
+This paper is also the first evaluation of an ALMP in Bolivia (Card et al., 2017).